void-sector/scalar-objects/README.md

 ### Contribute

-This is work in progress, still trying to find a nice way to delegate the method calls (Operations) following the [Open/Closed Principle](http://en.wikipedia.org/wiki/Open/closed_principle).
+This is work in progress
+I'm still trying to find a nice way to delegate the method calls following the [Open/Closed Principle](http://en.wikipedia.org/wiki/Open/closed_principle).

 If you got any idea's, please fork the project and make a pull request.